kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 1. Do the **inventory run** again; you should only see the correct tag number.
 1. Give the tags to the rider, **close MultiReader**.
 1. **Restart CrossMgrImpinj** and ensure it connects to the tag reader.

-1. **Reopen the CrossMgr race file** and re-start the **RFID test**.
-If carbon fibre or similar are involved, this might be a good time to check the new tags work actually work once attached to the HPV.
+### A rider has changed their Category/Machine/Timing tags

+Sometimes a rider changes machine or category (eg. swapping machines or removing a fairing due to mechanical problems) immediately before or during a race...

+*Don't panic!*

+These changes can be made retrospectively after the race, so if the race is about to start, it's best to make an accurate paper note of which rider (get their bib number) and what they're riding, and worry about updating the sign-on sheet later.

+#### Using HPVMgr:

+**HPVMgr** makes it simple to manage these changes and re-write the sign-on sheet, so you shouldn't ever need to edit the sign-on sheet manually in Excel.
+See the **HPVMgr help documentation** for more details.

+##### If the change applies to the whole event...

+1. Open **HPVMgr**.
+1. Select the relevant Season and Event on the **Events** screen.
+1. Switch to the **EventEntry** screen.
+1. Right-click on the racer and select "Edit details" from the context menu.
+The racer's entry will be highlighted in **Orange**
+1. Make changes to the machine and category details at the top of the screen.
+1. Click "**Enter/Update racer**" and then "OK" to update their entry.
+The racer's entry will no longer be highlighted, and the entry will reflect the changes.
+1. Re-write the sign-on sheet using the option from the **"Tools**" menu.
+1. Save changes to the database and quit HPVMgr.

+If you need to make global changes to a rider's tag numbers, do so on the **RiderDetail** screen, and re-write the sign-on sheet.

+##### If the change only applies to a specific round/race...

+1. Select the relevant Season, Event and Round on the **Events** screen.
+1. Switch to the **RaceAllocation** screen.
+1. Right-click on the racer in the allocation list and select either "**Change machine**" or "**Change categories**" from the context menu.
+1. This change will only affect the selected round/race; other rounds in the Event will continue to use the machine and categories as they were entered on the **EventEntry** screen.
+1. Re-write the sign-on sheet.
+1. Save changes to the database and quit HPVMgr.

+#### Using the old sign-on system:

+##### If the change applies to the whole event...

+1. Open the BHPC organiser spreadsheet in Excel, and use the macros to remove the rider from the race.
+1. Re-add them with the correct details.
+1. Re-allocate them to the correct races.
+1. Write the CrossMgr sign-on sheet.
+1. Save changes and quit Excel.

+##### If the change only applies to a specific round/race...

+You will have to edit the sign-on spreadsheet manually using Excel.

+* Take care to ensure that category names are spelled consistently, otherwise CrossMgr will consider it a new category.
+* Ensure that changes are propagated into the combined sheets when merging races (see [Merging races][] below).

+**If you have edited the sign-on sheet, subsequent use of the BHPC organiser spreadsheet to re-write the sign-on sheet will lose your changes!**

 ## Timing a race

 ### Final checklist:
 * **Timing tent** guy ropes etc secure?
-Are the table legs weighed down?
+Are the table legs locked and weighed down?
 (Eg. with the flightcase or cable reel)
 * Are the **RFID aerials** pegged or weighed down?
 * Does the organiser have the **bell** and **flags**?
 * Do you know where the **first aid kit** is?
 * If you are using a **generator**, does it have plenty of **fuel and oil**?
 Do you know how to refuel and restart it?
+(Do not refuel a running generator!)
 * If you're racing, **is your bike ready**, do you have your helmet and elbow pads on?
 * Place any **spare live tags** in the **RF-blocking tag bag** to prevent spurious reads.
 ![Tag bag with tag](./images/tag_bag.jpg "The tag bag is made of a material that blocks radio signals")